Package 'geobounds'

 Details

-By default, when no cache_dir is set the package uses a folder inside base::tempdir(), so files are temporary and are removed when the R session ends.
-To persist a cache across R sessions, use gb_set_cache_dir(path, install = TRUE), which writes the chosen path to a small configuration file under tools::R_user_dir("geobounds", "config").
+By default, when no cache_dir is set, the package uses a directory inside base::tempdir().
+Files in this directory are removed when the R session ends.
+To reuse a cache directory across R sessions, use gb_set_cache_dir(cache_dir = "a/path/here", install = TRUE).
+This saves the directory in a configuration file under tools::R_user_dir("geobounds", "config").

 Value

-An invisible character vector with the path to cache_dir.
+An invisible character vector containing the path to the cache directory.

-• For occasional use, rely on the default tempdir()-based cache with no installation.
+• For occasional use, use the default temporary cache directory.

-• Modify the cache for a single session with gb_set_cache_dir(cache_dir = "a/path/here").
+• Set the cache directory for the current session with gb_set_cache_dir(cache_dir = "a/path/here").

-• For reproducible workflows, install a persistent cache that is kept across R sessions with gb_set_cache_dir(cache_dir = "a/path/here", install = TRUE).
+• Save a persistent cache directory for future R sessions with gb_set_cache_dir(cache_dir = "a/path/here", install = TRUE).

 See Also